Efficient evaluation of risk allocations: Ordinary generating functions for unconditional expected allocations

-The pgf is an important tool in all areas of probability, statistics, and actuarial science, as explained, for example, in Section 5.1 in \cite{grimmett2020probability}, and Sections 1.2 and 2.4 in \cite{panjer1992insurance}.
+The pgf is an essential tool in all areas of probability, statistics, and actuarial science, as explained, for example, in Section 5.1 in \cite{grimmett2020probability}, and Sections 1.2 and 2.4 in \cite{panjer1992insurance}.

 In this paper, we rely on a multivariate ordinary generating function capturing the values of the pmf of a discrete random vector.
-As described in Section 34.2.1 of \cite{johnson1997discrete}, the pgf of a vector of discrete rvs $\boldsymbol{X} = (X_1, \dots, X_n)$, with joint pmf $f_{\boldsymbol{X}}$, is
+As described in Section 34.2.1 of \cite{johnson1997discrete}, the multivariate pgf of a vector of discrete rvs $\boldsymbol{X} = (X_1, \dots, X_n)$, with multivariate pmf $f_{\boldsymbol{X}}$, is